tonethar/IGME-230-GDD-Master/notes/HW-fun-suggester-2.md

 ## I. Functional and Presentational Details

-1) There is a button that displays a new fun suggestion when it is clicked
+1) There is a button that displays a new "fun suggestion" when it is clicked

 2) When the web app browser window is closed, and then re-opened at a later time, the app will remember and display the most recent suggestion that was displayed to user